GEIGEIGEIST/TOTEM/docs/buildguide.md

 ![bottom case insets](/docs/images/buildguide/case_bottom_bump.jpg)

-You can than attach the bottom to the case and screw it in.
+You can then attach the bottom to the case and screw it in.

 ![bottom case screws](/docs/images/buildguide/case_bottom_screws.jpg)